CANBERRA BUILDING INSPECTIONS ACT, & NSW

-So, for home units, most apartments and flats, the purchaser arranges all these as they need them.
-The vendor however must still get the below energy rating done in ACT.
+For home units, most apartments and flats, the purchaser arranges all these as needed.
+However, the vendor of these must still get the below energy rating done in ACT.

 Here are the five: